 The causes of inappetence are numerous and can be due to physical problems affecting eating.
 Some dogs may choose not to eat due to an unpalatable diet.
 Dogs can also develop food aversions.

 In addition, if a dog cannot smell due to disease such as an upper respiratory tract infection, they are often unlikely to eat.
 Systemic disease can also cause inappetence in a multitude of ways.
-Specifically, chronic illnesses including kidney disease and cancer, as well as nausea, fever, pain, respiratory disease or medications can be involved.
+Specifically, chronic illnesses including kidney disease, gastrointestinal disease, heart disease, and cancer, as well as nausea, fever, pain, respiratory disease or medications can be involved.